Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-17-ascwg-check.md

 and all the functions are also simple like above.

-so let's keep this in mind and moveon...
+so let's keep this in mind and move on...

 #### `_getenv`
 this name is enough to understand what this is trying to do...